blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Science of Hadith.md

 - Some said it is 20 based on Qur’aan 8:
 - iii.
 Tawattur can happen by two ways:
 - Tawattur bil lafdh -Text (quote unquote)
 - i.
-Example: “whoever fabricates a hadeeth can expect a seat from the hell fire” [Bukharee]
+Example: "whoever fabricates a hadeeth can expect a seat from the hell fire" [Bukharee]
 - ii.
 Narrated by 40 Sahaabah’s and among them were 10 promised Jannah
 - Tawattur al Ma’naa – Meaning (found in several supporting hadeeth)
 - i.
 Du’aa that indicates prophet raised his hand in du’aa
 - ii.
-“Actions are but by intentions”
+"Actions are but by intentions"
 - iv.
 Ahad
 - Individual narrations
 - Joke: Ahad is like a Muslim and Mutawattir is Muhsin or Mu’min ?